miketianchen/MDA_image_captioning/README.md

 aws s3 sync data s3://{bucket_name}
 ```
 4. Launch your AWS EC2 P3 instance
 5. Download this github repository to root directory of your gpu machine by typing the following script in terminal.
+You will be asked to provide your github account and password to access our repository.

 ```
 git clone https://github.com/UBC-MDS/591_capstone_2020-mda-mds.git